Your Guide to

 + Location

-Some states and counties experience higher malpractice claims than others, driving up coverage costs.
+Some states and counties experience a higher volume of malpractice claims than others.

 + Others